 Margaret Roberts LITTLE-HANNE-DARBOVEN 2018 (above: brown paper stencils), planned as part of Crossfires at Articulate project space during 14-29 July, 2018, opening Friday 13 July 6-8pm.
 Crossfires is an exhibition curated by Barbara Halnan to remember artist and colleague Rose Anne McGreevy who died in 2014.

 LITTLE-HANNE-DARBOVEN spells its title out across the length of Articulate one letter each day for the three weeks that Crossfires occupies the space, starting on 10 July.
 Each letter is swept to the wall before the next is made.
 It marks each day with a simple ritual that uses Darboven’s time-histories as a type of borrowed content, copying her own practice of repeatedly scribing the words of weighty historic texts.
+See an introduction to Darboven here.

 1. divide length of a location equally by 21